mpatfield/homebridge-easy-mqtt/README.md

   - `topicGetOutletInUse` - (Optional) Whether or not the outlet is currently being used
   - `topicSetOutletInUse` - (Optional) For setting whether the outlet is currently being used

+- SecuitySystem
+  - `topicGetCurrentSecurityState` — The current state of the system
+  - `topicGetTargetSecurityState` — The target state of the system
+  - `topicSetTargetSecurityState` — For setting the target state of the system
+  - `topicGetStatusTampered` — For getting whether the system has been tampered with
+  - `topicGetStatusFault` — For getting whether there is a system error

 - Switch
   - `topicGetOn` - The current state of the switch, i.e. on/off
   - `topicSetOn` - For setting the state of the switch